bcgov/nr-polaris-collection/polaris/deploy/roles/common/README.md

 ## Role Variables

+All common variables are prefixed with `polaris_` to indicate they are specific to this role.

 Only variables users are expected to be set are listed here.

 | Variable Name                       | Description                        | Default Value      |